ahmedammar619/Educational-Platform/frontend/README.md

 ### Adding New Features

 1. Create new components in the appropriate directory
-2. Add mock data if needed to `mockData.js`
+2. Add backend services if needed in `src/services/`
 3. Update routing in `AppRouter.jsx`
 4. Test with different user roles